 2018 Notice of 2018 AGM + China Readiness Workshop

-Notice is hereby given that the Annual General Meeting of the Tourism Industry Association of BC will be held at the following date and location:
+The Annual General Meeting of the Tourism Industry Association of BC was held at the following date and location:

 Van Dusen Botanical Garden (5151 Oak Street, Vancouver) – Floral Hall

-The meeting is called for the purposes of:
+The meeting was called for the purposes of: